 Rett syndrome progresses through four stages.
 These are:

-- Rapid destructive phase - this occurs between the age of one and four years.
+- rapid destructive phase – which occurs between the age of one and four years

 Therapy can help slow the progress of movement loss.
 Therapy includes:

 - physiotherapy to prevent deformities of the joints and to improve movement

 - horseback riding

 Children with Rett syndrome have a keen desire to communicate.
 They can communicate through:

 - eye gaze (including use of computer-related devices such as My Tobii and IPad)